Rhamphosuchus: History and naming

 Proby Thomas Cautley (left) and Hugh Falconer (right) were pioneers when it came to collecting fossils from the Siwalik Hills, with their finds including crocodilian remains they dubbed Crocodilus crassidens (bottom, fig. 1 and fig. 2).

 The first fossils recovered from India's Siwalik Hills were reportedly found in the early 19th century during the construction of irrigation canals, when they were noted by the supervising engineer Proby Thomas Cautley and Scottish naturalist Hugh Falconer, a collaborator of Cautley's.
-Among their finds were the remains of an enormous crocodile first described in a 1840 publication, which the team dubbed Leptorhynchus crassidens, with Leptorhynchus being a subgenus of Crocodilus at the time.
-The holotype, a partial snout tip catalogued under the specimen number NHMUK PV R 39802, was later illustrated by Falconer in 1868 alongside additional material.
+Among their finds were the remains of an enormous crocodile first described in an 1840 publication, which the team dubbed Leptorhynchus crassidens, with Leptorhynchus being a subgenus of Crocodilus at the time.
+The holotype, a partial snout tip catalogued under the specimen number NHMUK PV OR 39802, was later illustrated by Falconer in 1868 alongside additional material.
 These specimens were later reassigned to the genus Gharialis by Richard Lydekker in 1880.

 Lydekker himself went on to name several fossil crocodilians from the Siwalik Hills only a few years later in 1886, among them Gharialis hysudricus, Gharialis curvirostris, and Gharialis pachyrhynchus, with the latter reportedly from the Laki Hills (Lower Siwaliks) of Sindh as well as Sehwan.
 The same publication also saw Lydekker write extensively about Gharialis crassidens, providing a detailed description of the material.
-Through this, Lydekker came to the conclusion that the material differed significantly from that of modern gharials, leading to him arguing for the distinct nature of the taxon and coining a new generic name; Rhamphosuchus.
+Through this, Lydekker came to the conclusion that the material differed significantly from that of modern gharials, leading to him arguing for the distinct nature of the taxon and coining a new generic name: Rhamphosuchus.

-Guy Pilgrim was another scientist working with fossils from the region; he also named multiple species of gavialoids, including Gharialis curvirostris var. gajensisand Gharialis breviceps.
+Guy Pilgrim was another scientist working with fossils from the region; he also named multiple species of gavialoids, including Gharialis curvirostris var. gajensis and Gharialis breviceps.
 Both were collected from the Gaj of Kumbi in the Bugti Hills and described in 1912, with G. breviceps in part based on material that had previously been assigned to Pilgrim's Gharialis curvirostris.

 Though the subsequent years had the occasional attribution of isolated or fragmentary remains to Rhamphosuchus, no major research was conducted on the animal until the 2000s.
 In 2000, a complete skull of a large tomistomine was recovered from the Potwar Plateau (Miocene Chinji Formation) of Pakistan.
 This skull, which was tentatively assigned to Rhamphosuchus crassidens, prompted Professor Jason J. Head, a researcher of Cenozoic reptiles, to publish an abstract discussing major upcoming revisions of the genus, ranging from its phylogenetic placement to a now widely accepted reduction in estimated body size.
 However, while this abstract was frequently cited by subsequent authors, it was never published in full.